ideal-lab5/timelock/ts/examples/react-auction/README.md

 # Etf Futures Example

-This is an example of interacting with a futures contract on the ETF network.
+This is an example of interacting with a futures contract on the Ideal Network.

 The flow is like this: